MicrosoftDocs/azure-docs/articles/storsimple/storsimple-install-update-21.md

 #### Download updates for a device running pre-Update 2 software

-If your device is running versions 0.2, 0.3, 1.0, and 1.1, you must download and install the LSI driver and firmware update.
+**If your device is running versions 0.2, 0.3, 1.0, and 1.1**, you must download and install the LSI driver and firmware update.
 This update is already installed if you are running Update 1.2 or 2.

 | Order  | KB        | Description                    | Update type  | Install time |
 |--------|-----------|-------------------------|------------- |-------------|